NTV (Russia): Coverage of events in Ukraine in 2014

+During the spring and autumn of 2014, NTV aired films of a revealing nature without attribution under the title Profession — reporter, in which official Ukrainian authorities and public figures were attacked ("The Princess at the Parasha", "The Secret Life of Vitali Klitschko") or media people from Russia who support Ukraine ("13 друзей хунты", "17 More Friends of the Junta").
+In light of the screening of such films, TV critic Irina Petrovskaya noted that "the genre of political denunciation has flourished on TV."».
+In November 2014, the attention of social media was attracted by an NTV report about a drugged teenager from Krasny Liman named Stas, who was allegedly abducted from his home by soldiers of the Ukrainian National Guard, threatening his parents with firearms, and whom the NTV report called a "living target for missiles."
+Internet users found out that the NTV report showed Stanislav Petrov, a 12-year-old resident of Krasny Liman, who has mental retardation and a "tendency to vagrancy."
+Bloggers accused the TV channel of deliberately exploiting the alleged mental disability of a teenager.

+Invitation of a TV presenter from Ukraine

+In the spring of 2015, a negative reaction from Russian viewers was caused by the appearance on the morning TV show "Coffee with Milk" of Ukrainian TV presenter Daniil Grachev, known for supporting Euromaidan.
+In his defense, Grachev said that his support for Euromaidan was due to a banal insult, but over the course of the year he revised his attitude to the Ukrainian events.

+Visual identity

-The logo design has remained relatively the same since April 1994, with the НТВ typograph and a ball below the "T".
+The logo design has remained relatively the same since January 1994, with the НТВ typograph and a ball below the "T".

 Logo history

-Its first logo in 1993 featured a simple НТВ typograph, but this was replaced with another logo on 11 April 1994, featuring the НТВ typograph with a ball.
+Its first logo in 1993 featured a simple НТВ typograph, but this was replaced with another logo on 17 January 1994, featuring the НТВ typograph with a ball.
 This would be the template for the succeeding 5 logos.
-During August 1994, the logo featured a white outline, though still retaining the НТВ typograph, and the ball has a gradient.
+During April 1994, the logo featured a white outline, though still retaining the НТВ typograph, and the ball has a gradient.
 However, in September 1994, this was replaced with a black-and-white striped outlined logo, with the ball touching the letters.

 Over time, the ball would become larger, but since 2001, the ball is smaller.
 The 1997 logo featured an entirely black and thicker outline, and the ball has a glass feel.
 In 2001, a similar logo was launched, but with a blue outline and a smaller ball.
 On 4 June 2007, a new logo was launched, featuring the 2001 logo, but entirely white (except the ball) inside a green box.
 Logos similar to the current logo, with a larger typograph, are used in idents and promos.
 In 2010, a variant of the 2007 logo was introduced, but without the green box.
 It is commonly used as the on-screen bug, changing between it and the green box logo.